Automate User Provisioning and Group Synchronization through an External Identity Provider

 Use the following steps to enable SCIM support.
 To complete this process, you’ll also need the documentation your IdP provides.
 Look for topics that refer to configuring or enabling a service provider for SCIM provisioning.

 Note: After enabling SCIM, users and their attributes should be managed through the IdP.
 Changes made within Tableau Cloud directly may result in unexpected behavior and overwritten values.

 Sign in to your Tableau Cloud site as a site administrator, and select Settings > Authentication.

-On the Authentication page in Tableau Cloud, under Automatic Provisioning and Group Synchronization (SCIM), select the Enable SCIM check box.
+On the Authentication page, under Automatic Provisioning and Group Synchronization (SCIM), select the Enable SCIM check box.

 This populates the Base URL and Secret boxes with values you will use in the IdP’s SCIM configuration.